BayAreaMetro/travel-modeling-as-science/working-draft.md

 ### Funding
 The Travel Modeling as Science Program will be expensive – perhaps $20 million or so annually once fully implemented.
 The Program, however, represents an opportunity for an order-of-magnitude improvement on the return on investment over the existing paradigm, in which research with a token technology transfer component fails to make consistent, meaningful, measurable contributions to practice, and in which practice proceeds along an idiosyncratic, largely ad hoc, trajectory towards improvement.

 A proposition guiding this document is that articulating, as a community, a useful way forward without fully discussing the fiscal realities is valuable.
 As such, this is all I will say about funding, aside from noting several realistic funding avenues exist.
-If this document succeeds in motivating a second iteration of its self, a logical next step is a detailed business plan.
+If this document succeeds in motivating further iterations of its self, a logical future step is a detailed business plan.

 ## 3. Next Steps
-A session at the 2016 TRB Annual Meeting was devoted to discussing the strengths, weaknesses, opportunities, and threats to this straw man program proposal.
-In response, minor modifications have been made to this proposals and others have put forward other ideas.
+A session (#547) at the 2016 TRB Annual Meeting was devoted to discussing the strengths, weaknesses, opportunities, and threats to this straw man program proposal.
+In response, modifications have been made to this proposals and others have put forward their ideas.
 We hope to continue the broader discussion at the [2016 Innovations in Travel Modeling conference](http://www.cvent.com/events/innovations-in-travel-modeling/event-summary-b5513a90f03e41cb8bb94047c1a4e53e.aspx).